mesopelagique/kaluza-cli/README.md

 ### On linux

-You need swift and also zlip, or ubuntu 18
+You need swift and also zlip, on ubuntu 18

 ```
 sudo apt install zlib1g-dev